mgw6/department_store/README.md

 inventory information.

 Menu Options include:
--Clean Store:
+- Clean Store:
-	- Returns all items in the store to their correct location -Instert an item into the list:
+	- Returns all items in the store to their correct location
+- Instert an item into the list:
 	- Add an item to the store.